naj51/Variable-Fixing/README.md

 ## Reproduce numerical results

 To reproduce each result in the paper, please run the file with the corresponding case number in the "src" directory.
-For example, to generate the numerical results in Case 1 of Section 7, please run ```python src/Section7/case1.py```.
+For example, to generate the numerical results in Case 1 of Section 7 (Figure 5), please run ```python src/Section7/Figure_5.py```.

 ## Support